 Scoop: Coming Up on a Rebroadcast of WHOSE LINE IS IT ANYWAY? on THE CW - Friday, May 31, 2019

-THE LAUGHS KEEP ON COMING - Hosted by comedian Aisha Tyler, cast members Ryan Stiles, Wayne Brady and Colin Mochrie, along with guest comedian Greg Proops, put their comedic skills to the test through a series of spontaneous improv games that are prompted only by random ideas supplied by the studio audience.
+BACK FOR MORE - WITH GUEST STAR APPEARANCE BY CHARLES ESTEN ("NASHVILLE") - Hosted by comedian Aisha Tyler, cast members Ryan Stiles, Wayne Brady and Colin Mochrie, along with guest comedian Jeff Davis, put their comedic skills to the test through a series of spontaneous improv games that are prompted only by random ideas supplied by the studio audience.
 The four performers must use the little information they have and their wild imaginations to depict different characters and an array of scenes, as well as perform songs.
 After each round of improvisation, Aisha will dole out points to our four performers and declare a winner at the end of every episode.
-Directed by Geraldine Dowd (#602).
-Original airdate 7/2/2018.
+Directed by Geraldine Dowd (#503).
+Original airdate 6/25/2018.

 Hosted by comedian Aisha Tyler, WHOSE LINE IS IT ANYWAY? features cast members Ryan Stiles, Wayne Brady and Colin Mochrie, who helped make the original U.S. version of this comedy improv series such a hit.
 Along with a special guest comedian in each episode, the cast members must put their comedic skills to the test through a series of spontaneous improv games.